How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Extension leads used appropriately

 Common issues: Cables stretched across walkways.
 Damaged cables still in use.
 Multiple extension leads daisy-chained.
-Phone chargers in unsuitable locations.
+Phone chargers plugged in behind the bar where customers can reach them.

 Storage areas tidy and items secured